ehwan/RustyParser/README.md

 assert_eq!(res.output, None);
 assert_eq!(res.it.clone().collect::<String>(), "cd");
 ```

-`Output`: `Output` of the first and second parser.
+`Output`: `Output` of the all parsers.

-Note that the output of both parsers must be the same type.
+Note that the output of all parsers must be the same type.